Criminal Defense and Family Law Attorneys

 Mike represents individuals charged with all misdemeanor and felony drug crimes in Arkansas, including common offenses such as:

-Arkansas’s drug crime laws are far stricter than most people realize.
+Arkansas' drug crime laws are far stricter than most people realize.
 For example, possessing five or more ounces of marijuana is a Class D felony, which carries a potential six-year prison term and a $10,000 fine.
 With regard to prescription medications, possessing even a single pill without a prescription can lead to felony charges.

 In 2016, the Arkansas Medical Marijuana Amendment legalized the medicinal use of marijuana among patients with qualifying medical conditions.
 Pursuant to the new law, the Arkansas Department of Health is tasked with administering a system that oversees medical marijuana dispensaries and monitors "card holders" who are approved to buy and use regulated marijuana for medicinal purposes.

 At this point, the true impact of the Arkansas Medical Marijuana Amendment remains to be seen.
-However, as authorities develop the state’s medical marijuana infrastructure and law enforcement agencies adjust to the new law, individuals seeking to grow, sell, buy and use medical marijuana can expect to face some challenges.
-If you are under investigation or have been charged under the Arkansas Medical Marijuana Amendment, contact Rhoads & Armstrong for a free consultation.
+However, as authorities develop the state's medical marijuana infrastructure and law enforcement agencies adjust to the new law, individuals seeking to grow, sell, buy and use medical marijuana can expect to face some challenges.
+If you are under investigation or have been charged under the Arkansas Medical Marijuana Amendment, contact Rhoads & Armstrong for a confidential consultation.

 When facing criminal charges in Arkansas, seeking legal representation promptly is critical to mounting a successful defense.
 The attorneys at Rhoads & Armstrong are available 24/7, and he can make arrangements to meet with you urgently if necessary.
-To schedule your free initial consultation, call Rhoads & Armstrong at 479-254-0135 or contact us online now.
+To schedule your initial consultation, call Rhoads & Armstrong at 479-254-0135 or contact us online now.